alpha-hack-program/vpa-adventure/use_case4.md

 }
 ```

+4. Patch the ingress controller operator to have one replica only of the openshift ingress deployed in the worker node:

 ```bash
 oc patch -n openshift-ingress-operator ingresscontroller/default --patch '{"spec":{"replicas": 1}}' --type=merge
 ingresscontroller.operator.openshift.io/default patched
 ```

-3. Delete any preexistent LimitRange:
+5. Delete any preexistent LimitRange:

 ```bash
 oc -n $PROJECT delete limitrange --all
 ```

-3. Deploy stress application into the ns:
+6. Deploy stress application into the ns:

 ```bash
 cat <<EOF | oc -n $PROJECT apply -f -